 Robert Chausse serves as Chair of the Audit Committee.
-Mr. Chausse is a chartered professional accountant who has more than 25 years of international finance experience and serves as CFO of New Gold Inc. Mr. Mansfield is a chartered professional accountant and a chartered financial analyst who has served as investment professional specializing on Canadian venture market for over 20 years.
-Carmelo Marrelli is a chartered professional accountant (CPA, CA, CGA) by training and has many years of experience as a senior financial executive of publicly listed companies.
-He currently acts as chief financial officer to a number of reporting issuers on the Toronto Stock Exchange, the TSXV, the CSE and NEO Exchange.
+Mr. Chausse is a Chartered Professional Accountant who has more than 25 years of international finance experience and serves as CFO of New Gold Inc. Mr. Mansfield is a Chartered Professional Accountant and a Chartered Financial Analyst who has served as an investment professional specializing in the Canadian venture market for over 20 years.
+Carmelo Marrelli is a Chartered Professional Accountant (CPA, CA, CGA) by training and has many years of experience as a senior financial executive of publicly listed companies.
+He currently acts as chief financial officer to several reporting issuers on the Toronto Stock Exchange, the TSXV, the CSE and NEO Exchange.